marek-onPC/wp-blocks-jsx/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Setup for Gutenberg features added: custom blocks spacing, custom site's background
+* Setup for WP features added: custom blocks spacing, custom site's background
+* Tested for WP 5.9.1

 = 1.0.1 =
 * Modal block - change structure to anchor tag for button, due to critical error with <Button> component in WP Core 5.9